Contemporary vs modern dance

 Modern dance emerged at the beginning of the 20th century as a form of rebellion against the structured and precise nature of classical ballet and other traditional dances.
 It was fueled by dancers ‘need for personal expression and creativity, mirroring a wider cultural shift away from conventionality.

-In contrast to modern dance’s ability, classical ballet is characterized by its disciplined techniques and established choreography, which some early practitioners of modern dance considered confining.
-Dance Magazine spoke with various professionals in the field to discuss the evolving definitions and distinctions between modern and contemporary dance, highlighting the credibility of these insights.
+In contrast to modern dance’s ability, classical ballet is characterized by its disciplined techniques and established choreography, which some early modern dance practitioners considered confining.
+Dance Magazine spoke with various professionals to discuss the evolving definitions and distinctions between modern and contemporary dance, highlighting the credibility of these insights.

 José Limón also made significant contributions by developing techniques that embrace gravity’s real pull, incorporating elements such as falling and rebounding, to craft performances rich in expressive motion.

-Merce Cunningham introduced another dimension to modern dance through his exploration of asymmetrical movement and spatial experimentation in performance artistry.
+Merce Cunningham introduced another dimension to modern dance by exploring asymmetrical movement and spatial experimentation in performance artistry.

 His unique philosophy often involved composing music independently from choreography.
 This separation cultivated an unconventional relationship between sound and physicality when they were brought together on stage—an avant-garde concept promoting artistic liberation, unlike anything seen before in more traditional forms like ballet or classical dance.